dh-atlas/white-book/Whitebook.md

 | *Cardinality: **MANY*** |  |
 | *RDF property: **[`purl:conformsTo`](http://purl.org/dc/terms/conformsTo)*** |  |

-Standards to which the research product’s metadata conform to.
+Standards to which the research product’s metadata conform.

 Recommended values can be found in: